Doctus/randomgamegenerator/trunk/scripts/readme.txt

 Changelog:

+  v1.01   "Overmuch magic"                        [DATE], 2012

+   Fixes
+    * Fixed an issue involving hidden images not being reuploaded to the GPU.
+    * Invalid pogs will now produce an error icon instead of a ZeroDivisionError in the console.

+   Features
+    * It is now possible to draw lines, circles, and rectangles in addition to freehand mode.
+    * Added an automated ping system to detect connection loss.
+    * The 0 (zero) key now resets zoom level to the default.
+    * Added a "debug console" to the GUI.
+    * Added an Inn Name generator.
+    * Integrated the character creator as a plug-in.

+  ---

-  v1.00b  "Pan saw the tomb and laughed"
+  v1.00b  "Pan saw the tomb and laughed"          June 8, 2012

+   Fixes
     * Fixed an error with map position after clearing a session.
     * Fixed several sources of graphical problems.
     * Updated IP-checking system.

+   Features
     * Savefiles will now be compressed if possible.
     * It is now possible to use pogs and portraits in subfolders.

+  ---

-  v1.00   "Pan saw the tomb and laughed"
+  v1.00   "Pan saw the tomb and laughed"          May 12, 2012

    Fixes
     * Disabled Window menu for incompatible old PyQt versions
     * Fixed erronenous retention of deleted lines in saves
     * IC characters now retain order when loaded
     * Removed stray dependency on Phonon

    Features
     * Added command to close specific maps
     * Added command to clear current session entirely